 TORONTO, Ont. – An Ontario court has ruled that 407ETR operators cannot charge tolls based on photographs of trailer plates.

-The Superior Court ruled the toll highway may have to reimburse up to millions of dollars in fees that were charged to trailer owners, according to a report in this morning’s Globe and Mail.
+The Superior Court ruled the toll highway will have to reimburse up to millions of dollars in fees that were charged to trailer owners, according to a report in the Globe and Mail.

 407ETR plans to appeal the decision.

 The case was brought to light by trailer rental company Blue Star Trailer Rentals.